Lawrence v. Texas: Reactions

 President George W. Bush's press secretary Ari Fleischer refused to comment on the decision, noting only that the administration had not filed a brief in the case.
 As governor, Bush had opposed the repeal of the Texas sodomy provision, which he called a "symbolic gesture of traditional values".
 After quoting Fleischer calling it "a state matter", Linda Greenhouse, writing in The New York Times, commented: "In fact, the decision today ... took what had been a state-by-state matter and pronounced a binding national constitutional principle."

-The Lambda Legal's lead attorney in the case, Ruth Harlow, stated in an interview after the ruling that "the court admitted its mistake in 1986, admitted it had been wrong then ... and emphasized today that gay Americans, like all Americans, are entitled to full respect and equal claim to [all] constitutional rights."
+Lambda Legal's lead attorney in the case, Ruth Harlow, stated in an interview after the ruling that "the court admitted its mistake in 1986, admitted it had been wrong then ... and emphasized today that gay Americans, like all Americans, are entitled to full respect and equal claim to [all] constitutional rights."

 Professor Laurence Tribe has written that Lawrence "may well be remembered as the Brown v.
 Board of Education of gay and lesbian America".
 Jay Alan Sekulow of the American Center for Law and Justice has referred to the decision as having "changed the status of homosexual acts and changed a previous ruling of the Supreme Court ... this was a drastic rewrite".

 The end result of Lawrence v.
 Texas was "like the Roe v.
-Wade of the homosexual issue",Shapiro, Ari.
-(October 13, 2006).
-"Gay Republicans Feel Heat from the Foley Scandal".
-All Things Considered.
-National Public Radio.
-Retrieved February 16, 2011. according to Peter LaBarbera of the Culture and Family Institute and Americans for Truth about Homosexuality, an organization recognized as a anti-gay hate group by the Southern Poverty Law Center.
+Wade of the homosexual issue", according to Peter LaBarbera of the Culture and Family Institute and Americans for Truth about Homosexuality, an organization deemed to be an anti-gay hate group by the Southern Poverty Law Center.

-Then president of the United States Conference of Catholic Bishops, Wilton Gregory, released a statement that the supreme court decision was to be deplored.
+Then president of the United States Conference of Catholic Bishops, Wilton Gregory, released a statement that the Supreme Court decision was to be deplored.